The Steve Wilkos Show: Broadcast history and release

 Wilkos' third season premiered on September 14, 2009, originating from the Stamford Media Center in Stamford, Connecticut.
 Production of the show had relocated from Chicago to Stamford earlier that year, complete with a new studio.
-Fellow NBC-Universal talkers Maury and Jerry Springer made the move, as well.
+Fellow NBCUniversal talk shows Maury and Jerry Springer made the move as well.

 In May 2022, it was announced that The Steve Wilkos Show had been renewed for a sixteenth season.
 On March 21, 2023, the show was renewed for a seventeenth season.
 The show was renewed for an eighteenth season on March 27, 2024.
 On May 19, 2025, the show was renewed for a nineteenth season.

+On March 13, 2026, it was announced that The Steve Wilkos Show had been cancelled after nineteen seasons as part of NBCUniversal's decision to end all first-run syndication shows produced by the network.
+The show will continue to air new episodes through September 2026; reruns will continue to air in syndication afterwards.

 Reception

 Critical reception

 After attending tapings of the show in August 2007, Chicago Sun-Times TV critic Mike Thomas said of Wilkos: "...his toughness is tempered by tenderness".

 Brian Lowry of Variety had a negative review of the first week of shows, calling them "tawdry" and adding: "If Wilkos and company really cared, one suspects they'd bypass the televised morality plays, spare tearful teenagers from watching their father humiliated and go straight to the cops for restraining orders, but that's not nearly as cathartic as getting in people's grills and yelling at them."